 Before DOMA was invalidated, for example, when an employee covered a same-sex spouse on workplace health insurance, it was a taxable event to the partner who provided the coverage.
 That's an expense that heterosexual couples don't face, since the spouse in a man-and-wife marriage is part of the federally tax-free family coverage.

 "That's typically between $3,000 to $5,000 a year," says Miller.
 "Some employers will gross it up to cover the tax, but others won't, so you have to be prepared for the expense."

 Companies that "gross up" employee compensation build the tax cost of the added income into the payment so that when taxes are accounted for, the worker still nets the full amount of the intended bonus or benefit.

-But if a workplace doesn't add the extra money to cover taxes, that's one more cost and added tax planning for same-sex husbands and wives whose marriages aren't recognized by Uncle Sam.
+But if a workplace didn't add the extra money to cover taxes, that was one more cost and added tax planning for same-sex husbands and wives whose marriages weren't recognized by Uncle Sam.

 Now, however, that's one tax matter that newly federally recognized same-sex couples don't have to worry about.